 - Contract renewal workflows that record upcoming renewal dates and current contract status to a Sheets tracker for proactive follow-up

-A Google Sheets connector writes each onboarding record to the tracker the moment an approval workflow closes.
-Therefore, the headcount view in Sheets always reflects what the HR system already knows.
+For companies scaling headcount across multiple departments simultaneously, the headcount view in Sheets always reflects what the HR system already knows.

 4. Customer and sales data logging from CRM workflows